 The overriding goal was the same, however: portray a superpower in terminal decline, ruined by violent race wars and a plundering plutocracy, and hollowed out by imperial overstretch.

-, a "number of Russian-linked Facebook ads specifically targeted Michigan and Wisconsin, two states crucial to Donald Trump's victory last November, according to four sources with direct knowledge of the situation."
-Trump won Michigan by 10,700 votes and Wisconsin by 22,700 -- a margin of less than 1% in either state.
+As CNN reported, a “number of Russian-linked Facebook ads specifically targeted Michigan and Wisconsin, two states crucial to Donald Trump’s victory last November, according to four sources with direct knowledge of the situation.”
+Trump won Michigan by 10,700 votes and Wisconsin by 22,700 – a margin of less than 1% in either state.